hluk/CopyQ/docs/faq.rst

 To **disallow storing HTML and rich text**:

-1. Open "Preferences" (``Ctrl+P`` shortcut),
+1. Open "Preferences" (``Ctrl+P`` shortcut).
-2. go to "Items" tab,
+2. Go to "Items" tab.
-3. disable "Web" item in the list,
+3. Disable "Web" item in the list.
-4. select "Text" item,
+4. Select "Text" item.
-5. and disable "Save and display HTML and rich text".
+5. Disable "Save and display HTML and rich text".

 Similarly you can also disable "Images" in the list to avoid storing and rendering images.

 Existing items won't be affected but **any data formats can be removed**:

-1. Select an item,
+1. Select an item.
-2. press ``F4`` shortcut ("Item - Show Content..." in menu),
+2. Press ``F4`` shortcut ("Item - Show Content..." in menu).
-3. select format from list,
+3. Select format from list.
-4. press ``Delete`` key.
+4. Press ``Delete`` key.

 .. _faq-disable-clipboard-storing: